Area Detector Display

 AreaDetector Display is a GUI Application for viewing images from an Epics areaDetector.
 This provides a simple set of controls for viewing the image from an areaDetector.
-If epicsapps -m is run after installation, a folder called Epics Apps should be placed on your desktop which as a shortcut labeled areaDetecor_Viewer which can be used to launch the application.
+If epicsapps -m is run after installation, a folder called Epics Apps should be placed on your desktop which has a shortcut labeled areaDetecor_Viewer which can be used to launch the application.
 From a command line terminal, you can also use:

 epicsapps adviewer